 The reason these work so well is the balance of flavours and textures.

-The crispy bread is paired with creamy rich cheese, and that is balanced with the fresh pears and acidic, but slightly sweet balsamic reduction.
+The crispy bread is paired with creamy rich cheese, and that is balanced with fresh pears and acidic, but slightly sweet balsamic reduction.

 The fresh aromatic herbs of rosemary and thyme finish them off perfectly.